chikamichi/jumoku/README.md

 Then, we can think about implementing specialized tree (binaries, AVL, Red-Black...) and the appropriate set of search and traversal algorithms.

-## Ideas
+## Notes

 One issue with Graphy, as with any other graph lib outthere, is that it provides classes, not modules.
-I forked Graphy in order to try to make it module-based (adding a class layer btw).
-This would allow to mixin Graphy's graph behavior rather than type and turn evergreen into a module-based library as well:
+I forked Graphy and switch from a class-based implementation to a module-based one (adding a class layer btw, so the public API remains the same).
+Hence both behaviors are provided: mixin and subclassing. evergreen can in turn provides the same flexibility.

-    class MyTree
-      include Evergreen::Tree # this a module now end

-    module Evergreen
-      include Graphy

-      module Tree
-        include Graphy::Digraph # this is a module now

-        # redefine things so as to make it behave like a tree-graph
-      end
-    end